 Matthew Darling Richardson

-Phuket’s Muay Thai scene is in shock following the suicide of one of their foreign fighters.
-The Canadian hanged himself in his bathroom apartment in Patong on Monday.
+Phuket’s Muay Thai boxing community is in shock following the supposed suicide of one of its foreign fighters who was found hanged in his apartment in Patong on Monday.

-The news of the suicide of Matthew Darling Richardson, 27, reached authorities on Monday morning at 10:20.
-“The girlfriend of the deceased notified us about the death of her boyfriend whom she found at his apartment”, Pol Capt Sininat Chuedchutdaraguntong, deputy investigator at Patong Provincial Police Station, recalled.
-Pol Capt Sininat and Deputy Investigator Pol Capt Seksan Bragabsin were assigned to follow up with the case.
+The news of the suicide of Matthew Darling Richardson, Canadian, 27, reached authorities on Monday morning at 10:20.
+“The girlfriend of the deceased notified us about her boyfriend’s death.
+She found him in the bathroom of his apartment”, stated Pol Capt Sininat Chuedchutdaraguntong, deputy investigator at Patong Provincial Police Station.
+Both Pol Capt Sininat and Deputy Investigator Pol Capt Seksan Bragabsin were assigned to follow up with the case.

-Dana Rae Schofield, Mr Matthew’s girlfriend of four years, found Mr Richardson’s body after several unsuccessful attempts to contact him by phone.
-“Ms Dana went to his apartment to check on him,” said Pol Capt Sininat.
-“When noone answered the door, she asked labourers working nearby to break the door open.
-She eventually found Mr Richardson’s body in the bathroom.”
+Mr Matthew’s girlfriend of four years, Dana Rae Schofield, found Mr Richardson’s body after several unsuccessful attempts to contact him by phone.
+“Ms Schofield told us she went to his apartment to check on him,” said Pol Capt Sininat.
+“When no-one answered the door, she asked labourers working nearby to break the door open only to discover eventually found Mr Richardson’s body in the bathroom.”

-Police released a photograph of the scene which showed Mr Richardson lying with his face down on the tiled floor in his bathroom wearing only black shorts.
-Thai media reported that a black strap from a backpack had been wrapped around his neck.
-Police also found a overturned plastic stool in the bathroom in front of the door.
+Police released a photograph of the scene which showed Mr Richardson lying face-down on his tiled bathroom floor wearing only black shorts.
+Thai media reported that a black strap from a backpack was found wrapped around his neck and an overturned plastic stool in the bathroom close to the bathroom door.

-Pol Capt Sininat said Mr Richardson had been dead for at least two hours.
-“It looks like Mr Richardson had strangled himself to death by wrapping the backpack strap around his neck, attaching it to the door and tipping over the stool on which he was standing,” explained the investigator.
+Pol Capt Sininat said Mr Richardson had been dead for at least two hours before his body was disocvered.
+“It appears that Mr Richardson strangled himself to death by wrapping the backpack strap around his neck.
+We surmise that he attached the strap to the door and kicked over the stool he was standing on,” explained the investigator.

-Initial statements about his death suggested there were no signs of physical assault on his body.
-However, in an article by The Phuket News published the following day, Pol Col Tassanai Orarigadech corrected the statement and said there were indeed bruises found on Mr Richardson’s body.
+The initial police report about his death indicate that there were no signs of physical violence at the scene.
+However, in an article by The Phuket News published the following day, Pol Col Tassanai Orarigadech stated that there bruises had been found on Mr Richardson’s body.

-Based on these injuries and supplementary information on the case, Pol Col Tassanai stated he has not ruled out the possibility that Mr Richardson might have been a murder victim.
-“After receiving some information about the case, I do not yet want to conclude that he committed suicide,” Pol Col Tassanai told The Phuket News on Tuesday.
-Whether the bruises were a sign of an attack or merely the result of previous Muay Thai matches has now to be determined by a pathologist at Surat Thani Hospital on the mainland.
-Pol Col Tassanai said, “We need this forensic report so that we can know the exact cause of death in this case.”
+As a result of these injuriesbruises and further information about the case, Pol Col Tassanai has not ruled out the possibility of foul play.
+“After receiving some information about the case, I do not yet want to conclude too early that the deceased committed suicide,” Pol Col Tassanai told The Phuket News on Tuesday.
+Whether the bruises were a sign of an attack or merely a result of previous Muay Thai matches has yet to be determined by a pathologist at Surat Thani Hospital on the mainland.
+Pol Col Tassanai said, “We need a full forensic report so that we can determine how old the bruises are as well as the time and cause of death.”

-At this stage, police refused to reveal any possible motivation for Mr Richardson’s death, but stated that the Canadian embassy has already contacted his relatives.
+At this stage, police have refused to speculate about a possible motive for Mr Richardson’s apparent suicide.
+They have informed the Canadian Embassy who have alledgedly already contacted his relatives.

 The investigation continues.